prakharjain0508/Programming-with-Texas-Instruments-cc2650-Sensor-Tags/Programming Assignment 1/Exercise 2/README.md

 * Test your implementation of arch-specific LED HAL components if you are developing a new port.

 This example assumes a device with at least 1 LED.
+The timing of the pattern is achieved using the event timer (etimer)

 # Supported devices
 This example is expected to work off-the-shelf on the following boards: